-Food Allergy Testing & Treatment in Atlanta, GA
+Food Allergy Testing & Treatment Questions and Answers

 Food allergies can be one of the most frustrating and complex allergy issues facing patients, families and physicians.
 The large variety of foods children and adults consume on a daily basis and the variable timing of reactions present unique challenges in making the diagnosis of food allergic reactions.
 Although an individual may be allergic to almost any food, there are eight foods that account for 90 percent of all food allergy reactions.
 These are: milk, eggs, peanuts, tree nuts, fish, shellfish, soy, and wheat.